Freckle: Types

 Ephelides describes a freckle that is flat and light brown or red and fades with a reduction of sun exposure.
 Ephelides are more common in those with light complexions, although they are found on people with a variety of skin tones.
 The regular use of sunblock can inhibit their development.

 Liver spots (also known as sunspots and lentigines) look like large freckles, but they form after years of exposure to the sun.
 Liver spots are more common in older people.

-Many rumors have also noted that a left wrist freckle suggests if not a gender-born female, feminine traits.
+In culture

+Western societies traditionally perceived freckles as imperfections.
+For example, Pliny the Elder described freckles as spiritual and religious stains.

+This perception changed after the mid-20th century, when a tan, and the freckles associated with it, came to be desired as a status symbol indicating a life of leisure.
+Freckles became increasingly fashionable in the late 20th century as a result of the 1960s "youthquake" movement and through association with popular figures such as the model Twiggy and the musician Jane Birkin.
+In the early 2000s, freckled models were a trend in advertising and fashion.

+By the 2020s, the popularity of freckle tattoos further increased due to their popularity on social media such as TikTok.